 We optimized production for 4 x 8 size sheets and utilized the repetition capability of CNC router technology for manufacturing.
 Also, considering the shipping expense of other options, we thought ahead and created a flat packing shippable design that was ready to assemble.

 With SolidWorks CAD, the cabinet concept became a quick reality and the idea proved itself when we designed a three-sided box plus door concept.
 Since the T-Slot provides so much structure at both the rear and top when the cabinets are installed, it eliminated the need for a rear and top cabinet face.
 This feature reduced weight, cost, and shipping size.
 But, it created a significant challenge with sourcing hinges.
-Thanks to a ton of research and our hardware distributor All-West, we got the design nailed.
+Thanks to a ton of research and our hardware vendors. we got the design nailed.

 Our custom Sprinter van cabinets are a three-sided box design, flat packed and ready to assemble with the following awesome features: